 How to send sms from Scala

-The most simple way to send SMS from Scala is to use the built in HTTP/Rest SMS api of Ozeki SMS Gateway.
+The simplest way to send SMS from Scala is to use the built in HTTP/Rest SMS api of Ozeki SMS Gateway.
 When you use this API, you will send SMS messages by issuing a HTTP Post request to the SMS gateway.
 The HTTP Post request will contain a message formatted in json format.
-The SMS gateway will send this SMS to the recipient phone, and it will return a HTTP 200 OK response to your request.
+The SMS gateway will send this SMS to the recipient's phone, and it will return a HTTP 200 OK response to your request.

 Scala code to send sms to mobile